mxenabled/ice_cube_cron/README.md

 ## example

-Cron expression can be specified using a hash or a string in the format:
 ```
  # * * * * * *  command to execute
  # │ │ │ │ │ │